inchworks/picinch/docs/install-9-security.md

 Once the database has been initialised:
 - You can remove the database root password `MYSQL_ROOT_PASSWORD` from docker-compose.yml.
 You will need this password to backup the database.
 - You can remove the admin username and password from docker-compose.yml or configuration.yml.
 This is essential if you reuse passwords across systems (which itself is not recommended!).
 - The other environment settings for the database, including `MYSQL_PASSWORD` are not needed either.
-However there is little point in removing them, except tidiness, because the same password is still needed in `admin-password`.
+However there is little point in removing them, except tidiness, because the same password is still needed in `db-password`.